Programming in Java™

 The DSI utilities are a mish mash of classes accumulated during the last ten years in projects developed at the DSI (Dipartimento di Scienze dell'Informazione, e.g., Information Sciences Department) of the Università degli Studi di Milano.

-MG4J (Managing Gigabytes for Java) is a free full-text search engine for large document collections written in Java.
+MG4J is a free full-text search engine for large document collections written in Java.

 LaMa4J is a set of Java classes that implement a number of lattices and lattice operations.

-UbiCrawler is a scalable, fault-tolerant and fully distributed web crawler.
-UbiCrawler is not publicly available, but we distributesome of its fundamental classes.
+BUbiNG is a high-performance, scalable, fault-tolerant and fully distributed web crawler.

 Programming on UN*X